MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 ## From Microsoft Outlook and Teams

-You can easily find Mesh events right within their daily Outlook and Teams calendars without needing to go to another place to see and join the events.
+You can easily find Mesh events right within your daily Outlook and Teams calendars without needing to go to another place to see and join the events.

 ![Animation of joining a Mesh event from Outlook or Teams calendar](media/mesh-entry-points.gif)